 It was a brief overview of the equipment required for astrophotography.
 You can start photographing with this simple equipment, and there is always space to upgrade more professional and costly equipment for astrophotography.

 As you can see, not everything is simple, and there are many nuances here, both for the wallet and for the “what to choose” questions and for organizational issues.

 For the software for photographing and processing the results, you can read – List of Astrophotography Software.
 Here are some well-known astrophotography software capable of processing astrophoto from ordinary cameras, which I am frequently using.

 - Image Plus

 Astrophotography is possible on any equipment, even the simplest.
 If there are problems with guiding, then you can reduce the shutter speed.
-If there is no guiding, then you need to more accurately set the pole.
+If there is no guiding, then you need to set the pole more accurately.
 All problems can be solved.
-Naturally, the more expensive and high-quality the equipment, the better the result, but the ability to process the result also plays a very important role.
+Naturally, the more expensive and high-quality the equipment, the better the result, but processing the effect also plays a vital role.

 Myth 2.
 Only Canon Is Suitable for Astrophotography

 It is not true.
 Almost any modern DSLR is suitable.
 The myth has developed because prices for old (and useless) Canon models are low, and they are bought.
 If we compare Canon with other manufacturers, for example, with Nikon, then the latter wins both in sensitivity and image quality and a lower noise level.

 Since Canon cameras are inexpensive, they are bought to “break” the infrared filter from the matrix.
 It increases the sensor’s sensitivity in the infrared range, which is good for astrophotography but makes it unsuitable for general photography.
 If the camera is planned for everyday shooting, there is no point in buying Canon (especially older models).